 Lifestyle Factors

-- Sleep: Your body repairs tissue—including joint cartilage—while you sleep.
+- Schlafen: Your body repairs tissue—including joint cartilage—while you sleep.

 - Gewicht: Excess body weight increases compressive forces on the joints—especially the knees and hips.